The ABC’s of Plumbing – Backflow Preventer

 There are several types of backflow preventers, the three most common are pressure vacuum breakers (PVB), reduced pressure zone (RPZ), and double check assemblies (DCA).
 In the home, backflow devices are required for hand-held showers installed in bathtubs, faucets with pullout spouts and kitchen sprayers.

 Have questions about backflow prevention in your home?
-Call ABC Plumbing, Heating, Cooling and Electric, we can help with all your plumbing needs.
+Call ABC Plumbing, Sewer, Heating, Cooling and Electric, we can help with all your plumbing needs.

 Neighbors Are Saying About ABC

 “Tom was awesome!
 He is very personable and explains the whole process well.
 He did a great job and ensured that he used 5-star service throughout the process.
 I will definitely use ABC and Tom again in the future for electrical work.”–

 “Bill showed up on time to repair our broken air conditioner.
 ABC kept in touch throughout the day to let me know time he would be arriving too.
 Bill was professional, friendly, helpful, and knowledgeable.
 We wound up signing up for monthly care package because Bill and ABC really made…”–

 “We were very pleased with the service performed by Brett Pack in performing the annual maintenance of our air conditioning unit.
 He noted it was low on refrigerant, which he then added after consulting with us.
 He also made sure we took advantage of all available discounts.”–

 “Tom did a super job fixing our electrical problem.
 He is one of the best electricians I have ever had in my home for repair work.
 I would highly recommend Tom and ABC Company if you need any type of electrical work.
 He took his time and explained everything and…”–

 “I am so impressed with Chris and ABC Plumbing, Sewer, Heating, Cooling and Electric.
 His friendliness honest approach to his Job is remarkable.
 Thanks Chris for making my day and believing that they are still great honorable people out there.”–